 This pink grapefruit curd is a super simple adaptation of this simple lemon curd recipe.
 The technique is exactly the same, but I had to tweak the ingredient amounts slightly for both this and my blood orange and regular orange versions.

-Because the grapefruit and the blood orange are softer, sweeter citrus flavors vs. the intensity and tartness of lemon, you need to back off slightly on both the sugar and butter in order for the real flavor of the fruit to shine through.
+Because the grapefruit and the blood orange are softer, sweeter citrus flavors vs. the intensity and tartness of lemon or lime, you need to back off slightly on both the sugar and butter in order for the real flavor of the fruit to shine through.
 It pairs really well with strawberries, raspberries, and the like.

 Naturally this curd will be yellow, because the pink juice can’t win out against the egg’s yolk.
 If you want it to be pink, just add a TINY drop of food coloring (I prefer this gel coloring set and use it all the time).